vivek-OZ/sololedger/.github/ISSUE_TEMPLATE/bug_report.md

 name: "🐞 Bug Report"
-description: Report a bug or issue with the app
+about: Report a bug or issue with the app
 title: "[Bug]: "
 labels: ["bug"]
 body: